Creating an Azure Service Principal with Opentofu

 At the start of a opentofu project, there are a few key components that will be

-needed before the tofu plan and tofu apply operations can be executed
+needed before the tofu plan

 via automation.
 As a minimum, this will include: